xavierLowmiller/xavierLowmiller.github.io/_posts/2018-09-19-Evaluating-Dependencies.md

 It's a sign that somebody cares.

 This extends to other marks of quality.
-Look for documentation, roadmaps, project vision, and general health.
+Look for documentation, roadmaps, [project vision][Moya Vision], and general health.
-Carthage (or even SPM) support is also a big mark of quality to me.
+Carthage (or even SPM) support is also a mark of quality to me.

 Dependencies have bugs, too.
 When you add a dependency, these bugs become your bugs affecting your users.